UniversalDependencies/UD_Portuguese-Bosque/ud-docs/_pt-dep/remnant.md

 nmod(foi-7, Praga-9)
 ~~~

-The question is then how to treat: *Maria foi para Paris e Miriam para Praga*
+The question is then how to treat the sentence "Maria foi para Paris e
+Miriam para Praga"

 ~~~ sdparse
 Maria foi para Paris e Miriam para Praga